jackhwl/Angular/angular-architecture/README.md

 Returns
 (Observable): An observable sequence that hides the identity of the source sequence.

-EventBus, loosely coupled communication can make maintenance more challenging, (who is triggering the event?)
+EventBus, loosely coupled communication can make maintenance more challenging, (who is triggering the event?), and must remember to unsubscribe.